 Instructions

-- Rub a large baking sheet with one tablespoon of olive oil and place it in the preheating oven for the final 10 minutes.
+- Rub a sheet pan with one tablespoon of olive oil and place it in the preheating oven for the final 10 minutes.

 - Only remove the broccoli florets from the freezer once the oven is ready.
 Place the florets in a large bowl and drizzle with two tablespoons of olive oil.
 Gently mix to coat the florets evenly.

-- Moving quickly, arrange the broccoli pieces in a single layer on the preheated baking sheet.
+- Moving quickly, arrange the broccoli pieces in a single layer on the preheated sheet pan.
 And return it to the oven.

 - After 10 minutes, gently stir and toss the broccoli in the oil.
 Continue to cook for another 10 minutes until the florets are charred and crispy.